DK-DataHub/DK-DataHub/README.md

 > _“Transforming raw data into refined decisions.”_

-My greatest motivation is to **transform raw data into meaningful insights** that drive strategic decisions.
-Using tools like **Power BI, SQL, Python, and Excel**, I create dynamic reports and interactive dashboards that make business processes more efficient.
+💡 “My greatest motivation is to transform raw data into meaningful insights that drive strategic decisions.
+With strong skills in Power BI, SQL, Python, and Excel, I build dynamic reports and interactive dashboards that support IT projects and empower data‑driven decision‑making.
+I am eager to apply these abilities in an IT company as a Data Analyst.”

 ---